single-spa/single-spa/docs/single-spa-api.md

 `getMountedApps()` returns an array of strings, where each string is the name of the child application, as defined in the call to `declareChildApplication`.

+## getAppNames
+`getAppNames()` returns an array of strings, where each string is the name of the child application.
+NOTE: this returns all declared child applications regardless of app status.

 ## getAppStatus
 `getAppStatus(appName)` takes in one string parameter and returns either a string (when the app exists) or `null` (when the app doesn't exist).
 The string status is one of the following: